-The Genesis Project is a residential therapeutic treatment center located on six developed acres in Northeast Oklahoma City between Edmond and Jones, Oklahoma.
-We provide individual, group and family therapies for boys, ages 6-12 and teach daily life skills.
+The Genesis Project is a residential treatment center located on six developed acres in Northeast Oklahoma City between Edmond and Jones, Oklahoma.
+We provide individual, group, and family therapies for boys, ages 6-12 and teach daily living skills.

 It is our mission to provide the highest quality of residential services and trauma-informed treatment to abused and neglected boys entrusted to us by the State of Oklahoma.
 We are committed to providing our youth with the tools necessary to return to the community in the most effective and successful way possible.

 We use trauma-informed methods to care for and treat our boys.
 Most of them have experienced child traumatic stress, the physical and emotional responses of a child or youth to events that threaten the life or physical integrity of the young person or of someone critically important to the child (such as a parent or sibling).
 Traumatic events overwhelm a young person’s capacity to cope.
 These events bring out feelings of terror, powerlessness, and out-of-control physiological arousal.
 (Child Welfare Committee, National Child Traumatic Stress Network, 2008).

 As a Level E therapeutic treatment facility, The Genesis Project cares for boys who have experienced acute trauma (single traumatic event), chronic trauma (multiple traumatic events) and complex trauma (trauma caused by adults entrusted with the child’s care).